Freddy AI for CX

 67% of customers hang up (abandon calls) because they are frustrated that they can’t reach an agent on time, says American Express’s survey for the Customer Happiness Week.

 As the name suggests, this metric is a reality check on how many of your calls are being abandoned, missed and completed.
 The data in this report lets you exactly know if your call center is equipped enough to handle the calls (outcome) that come in everyday.
 For example, if you find out that the number of abandoned calls per month looks unhealthy, probably your IVRs and call routing need a second thought.
-Revamp your call handling customisation of your call center software to reduce the abandon rate and missed calls.
+Revamp your call handling customization of your call center software to reduce the abandon rate and missed calls.

 The previous report that we discussed will help you get started with knowing your call center better in terms of the current trend and call load.
 But to stay on top of your customer’s needs, you need to look further into your call center’s performance.
 If knowing the volume of calls and doing the math right to handle it is one thing, doing it in the best way possible is another.
-This report plays a huge role in helping you do it in the most optimal way with metrics like:
+The call analytics report plays a huge role in helping you do it in the most optimal way with metrics like:

 Running your business’s phone support by keeping a close watch on these metrics gives you a strong sense of where your call center is heading in terms of performance.
 And ensuring that at least, metrics like Call Distribution By Queues and Answered vs Missed Calls are in good shape is quite important for any growing business.